glennj/exercism.io/wren/affine-cipher/README.md

-# Affice Cipher
+# Affine Cipher

-Welcome to Affice Cipher on Exercism's Wren Track.
+Welcome to Affine Cipher on Exercism's Wren Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

 ## Instructions